emfcamp/Website/docs/model/content.rst

 Proposals
 ---------

-Proposals deal exclusively with content which is submitted via the CfP for inclusion in the official schedule.
+Proposals deal exclusively with content which is submitted via the Call for Participation for inclusion in the official schedule.

 Some proposals are handled through an anonymous review system, where they are anonymised and sent to a review panel to vote on.

-.. autoclass:: models.cfp.Proposal
+.. autoclass:: models.content.cfp.Proposal
     :members:

-.. autodata:: models.cfp.ProposalState
+.. autodata:: models.content.cfp.ProposalState

-.. autodata:: models.cfp.ProposalType
+.. autodata:: models.content.cfp.ProposalType

 Schedule
 --------